top of page

 Discover More Below

-Open weekends from March to end of October 10am-5pm.
+Open weekends and bank holidays from March to Remembrance Sunday 10am-5pm.

 Also open Wednesdays 10am-5pm May to end of September.

-Our first opening day of 2025 will be Saturday 1st March.
+Our first opening day of 2026 will be Saturday 28th February.
+Our last day will be Remembrance Sunday 8th November 2026

 Last admission 4pm.